Divine Muses

 Josephine greatly desired to know what could be in store for her so great that she need not envy a princess; she therefore yielded, and in her turn entered Mademoiselle Lenormand's cabinet.

-The snippet below is from Chapter 29, Fortune-Telling, page 32
+[The excerpt below is from Chapter 29, Fortune-Telling, page 32]

 Mademoiselle Lenormand made a sign to Josephine to sit down in the chair which Madame Tallien had just vacated, and then she drew a fresh pack of cards from her drawer, - probably so that the destinies of one should not influence those of the other.
 Then she looked fixedly at Madame de Beauharnais.

-Interesting to note is when Dumas wrote his book, it was a few years after LeNormand's death but he said that this account was indeed true as he received the story directly from Mlle LeNormand's friend & student, Madame Moreau.
+Interesting to note is when Dumas wrote his book.
+It was a few years after Lenormand's death, but he said that this account was indeed true as he received the story directly from Mlle Lenormand's friend and student, Madame Moreau.

 0 Comments